Cells in Coxeter groups I: Conjectures

-In practice it is usually easy to find the required 'endings' $v_{01}$ and $v_{02}$ as in the conjecture.
+In practice it is usually easy to find the required endings $v_{01}$ and $v_{02}$ as in the conjecture.
 This can be seen, in particular, in the statement of Theorem~\ref{thm2} and in results from \cite{BG2}.
-At the same time some examples of \cite{BG2} show that there are cases, such as for instance affine $\tilde{{\mathrm F}}_4$, which require a special attention.
+At the same time some examples of \cite{BG2} show that there are cases, such as affine $\tilde{{\mathrm F}}_4$, that require special attention.

-In order to be able to apply these conjectures we will need to recall some other conjectures from the theory.
-The first is a variant of a conjecture of Lusztig about the function $a$ (cf.~\cite[\S13.12]{L3}): \begin{conj} (``the function $a$'') For every $w\in W$, $a(w) = a'(w)$ where $a'(w) = \max_{v\in \cM(w)} a(v)$. \end{conj} One of the immediate corollaries of this conjecture is that there exists a constant $N\ge 0$, which depends only on $(W,S)$, such that for every $w\in W$, $a(w)\le N$.
+In order to apply these conjectures we need to recall some other conjectures from the theory.
+The first is a variant of a conjecture of Lusztig about the function $a$ (cf.~\cite[\S13.12]{L3}): \begin{hyp} (``the function $a$'') For every $w\in W$, $a(w) = a'(w)$ where

+\end{hyp} One of the immediate corollaries of this hypothesis is that there exists a constant $N\ge 0$, which depends only on $(W,S)$, such that for every $w\in W$, $a(w)\le N$.
 The groups whose $a$-function satisfies this property are called {\em bounded}.
 For affine and some hyperbolic Coxeter groups the boundedness can be verified directly \cite{L1, Bel}.

-We recently learnt that there exist Coxeter groups for which Conjecture~\ref{conj_a} is false.
-An example of such group $W$ was presented by Shi in \cite{Sh}, who showed that in $W=\tilde{{\mathrm A}}_{10}$ there exists an explicitly defined element $w$ such that $a(w)\neq a'(w)$.
-We expect that our main Conjectures~\ref{conj1} and \ref{conj2} would still be valid for the group $W$ but the proof of Theorem~\ref{prop1} below would not hold through.
-It means that although we can produce distinguished involutions and equivalence classes in $W$, they might not cover the whole group.
-One may ask ``How large is the part of the group which is covered by our equivalence relations?''
-Another related question would be if it is possible (if necessary) to modify our conjectures in order to take into consideration the cases like this.
-We postpone a detailed investigation of this topic for a later opportunity.
+We recently learned that there exist Coxeter groups for which Hypothesis~\ref{conj_a} is false.
+An example of such group $W$ was presented by Shi in \cite{Sh2}, who showed that in $W=\tilde{{\mathrm A}}_{10}$ there exists an explicitly defined element $w$ such that $a(w) > a'(w)$.
+On the other hand, in recent papers \cite{Xi2, Zh} it is proved that Hypothesis~\ref{conj_a} holds for Coxeter groups with a complete graph and for triangle Coxeter groups.
+It would be interesting to understand the precise range of the groups for which the function $a(w)$ satisfies the hypothesis, as well as the extent of its failure for other groups.
+We can expect that our main conjectures are valid and the analogue of the following Theorem~\ref{thm1} holds even without Hypothesis~\ref{conj_a}, but we do not know how to prove it.

 \begin{rem} There is a small gap in the proof of Theorem 4.2 in \cite{Bel} which, however, is easy to fix: One has to replace the corresponding part of line 3 on page 332 there by ``in which $i_{j+1} = i_j+1$, for $j = 1, \ldots, p-1$, and $s_{i_j}\in \cL(s_{i_1-1}\ldots s_1y)$, for $j = 1, \ldots, p$'' and everywhere after in this paragraph replace $y$ by $y' = s_{i_1-1}\ldots s_1y$.
 We would like to thank Nanhua Xi for pointing out this issue. \end{rem}